voicegain/platform/examples/api-use-cases--python/README.md

+If you have trouble running any of the examples below, you can contact us at support@voicegain.ai

 # Overview

 These examples are similar in that they all use **async** api and also use **polling** to obtain the result of transcription.
 Here are the differences: